-Verizon Communications reportedly weighing $100 billion bid for Vodafone's stake in Verizon WirelessAlex Wagner - Deputy Managing Editor, News Desk
+Verizon Communications reportedly weighing $100 billion bid for Vodafone's stake in Verizon WirelessAlex Wagner - Editorial Director of News and Content

 Earlier this year, a report claimed that Verizon Communications is interested in resolving its Verizon Wireless joint venture with Vodafone sometime this year.
 There hasn't been much said about the situation since then, but tonight a new rumor is claiming that Verizon Communications has hired advisers to help it put together a bid for the 45 percent of Verizon Wireless that it doesn't already own.

 Sources speaking to Reuters say that Verizon Communications has hired banking and legal advisers to aid it in preparing an offer for Vodafone that could consist of $100 billion in cash and stock.
 Verizon hasn't formally approached Vodafone about the offer yet, but the sources say that Verizon would like to start some "friendly discussions" about a possible deal soon.
 If Vodafone isn't interested in the talks, which the tipsters say is possible, Verizon could take its bid public.